wormholelabs-xyz/example-messaging-adapter-wormhole-guardians/README.md

 ## Overview

-This implementation provides a reference implementation of a transceiver that allows the GMP router to communicate over Wormhole.
+This implementation provides a reference implementation of an adapter that allows the Modular Messaging endpoint to communicate over Wormhole.

-A transceiver MUST implement the `ITransceiver` interface defined in the GMP repo.
+An adapter MUST implement the `IAdapter` interface defined in the Modular Messaging repo.

 ## Runtime Support